Explore the medications listed in our database.

 - signs of a severe skin reaction such as blistering, peeling, a rash covering a large area of the body, a rash that spreads quickly, or a rash combined with fever or discomfort

-- thoughts of self-harm or harming others
+- thoughts of suicide or self-harm or harming others

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.